znc/znc/README.md

 * SWIG if building from git

 modpython:
-* python and its bundled libpython
+* python3 and its bundled libpython
-* perl is required
+* perl is a build dependency
 * macOS: Python from Homebrew is preferred over system version
 * SWIG if building from git